dsdeur/DWebAppStarter/README.md

 DWebAppStarter
 ==============

-Empty webapp project, with react, browserify, browserSync, and other goodies
+Empty webapp project, with react, browserify, browserSync, and other goodies..
+Not very useful yet.

 ## Getting started